 You may enroll in a Specialization course if you choose to learn a particular skill.
 A Specialization is a series of online classes that take up to 4-6 months to complete.
 Once you are done with the Specialization, you will earn a certificate to add to your resume.

-Despite all the discussions, the pros and cons, and the developments in the field of eLearning, an online class is only successful when there is a voluntary involvement from both the teaching-learning sides.
+Despite all the discussions, the pros and cons, and the developments in the field of eLearning education, an online class is only successful when there is a voluntary involvement from both the teaching-learning sides.

-Over the pandemic, even though e-Learning has seen exponential growth, it still got its fair share of criticism because of how unprepared the learners were to make this kind of transition.
+Over the pandemic, even though eLearning education has seen exponential growth, it still got its fair share of criticism because of how unprepared the learners were to make this kind of transition.

 And while eLearning is a great concept overall, it still needs a lot of improvement, advancements, and adaptability to be able to become a new norm globally.